 Understand the Challenges and the Risks

 The risks associated with the cannabis industry go way beyond those of most other sectors.
 These risks involve social aspects, legality, money, and security.
-As a future non-medical cannabis retailer, you will need to know what you are getting into before you take the leap.
+As a future non-medical (recreational use) marijuana retailer, you will need to know what you are getting into before you take the leap.

 All Canadian provinces strictly regulate the cannabis industry.
-The province you live in will dictate where you can open your store.
+The province you live in will dictate where you can open a dispensary.
 And cities that are opposed to pot outlets cropping up can impose regulations that make life difficult for you.

 Fortunately for you, you’ll have on your “team” among the many professionals will be a lawyer.
 In addition to fighting your battles for you, a lawyer will give you legal advice on many legal agreements.

 To get a business off the ground, you’ll need to obtain more money than you’ve likely ever seen in your life.
 The good news is that, unlike the U.S., Canadians have the full support of their government deal with pot and therefore have little trouble obtaining start-up cash for a cannabis business.